First day on the plot

 If the plot has not been looked after properly or has been unused for some time, you will probably have to clear the ground before you can start.
 Get yourself a big tube of ointment for bruised and tired muscles (or a bigger bottle of whiskey!) because that means digging.
 Although some people advocate a 'no dig' method, involving covering the soil with a thick layer of compost and leaving it for a couple of months, most growers get a sense of satisfaction from digging.
 If nothing else, it gives you time to think about what you want to grow.

-The key to a successful plot is to grow what you like to eat and to sow little and often to try to minimise gluts and provide a regular harvest of your favourite fruit and veg.
-Start with the easy things: potatoes, spinach and chard, lettuce, herbs, beans, courgettes, maybe a few carrots or tomatoes (although blight spreads on an allotment and producing blight-free crops without a greenhouse is difficult).
+As well as growing what you like to eat andother tip for success is to sow little and often.
+This will minimise gluts and provide a regular harvest of your favourite fruit and veg.
+Start with the easy things: potatoes, spinach and chard, lettuce, herbs, beans, courgettes.
+Maybe a few carrots or tomatoes (although blight spreads on an allotment and producing blight-free crops without a greenhouse is difficult).

 But even with easy crops, the type of soil can have a huge impact on how to treat your plot.
 For example, carrots don't like clay as they find it hard to push down into the soil; try short or round varieties instead.
 Blueberries need an acid soil.
 Soil testers, available from many garden centres or online retailers, will provide a fair idea of the plot's make-up.